Load packages

 figgy

-Click on the graph to view additional documents and resources.
+Click on the graph to view additional works and resources.

 Page created in R Markdown and Quarto.
 Source code available in GitHub.